All Products

 sudo apt-get install -y cloud-guest-utils

-# Ensure GPT partition tool sgdisk exists
+# Ensure that the GPT partitioning tool sgdisk exists.

 type sgdisk || sudo apt-get install -y gdisk

-# Expand physical partition
+# Expand the physical partition.

 sudo LC_ALL=en_US.UTF-8 growpart /dev/vda 3